 Our readers share their best travel water bottle options for both cold and hot beverages!

 If you’re not a minimalist or need to carry with you a number of items, our readers love handbag organizers.
 They’re also great for tote bags that don’t have any internal pockets.
+You can also use packing cubes in your purse to keep your belongings organized and easily accessible!

 One reader says “I use a handbag organizer for my mobile phone, sunglasses and its box, wipe cloth for glasses, lip balm, lipstick, Young Living Breathe Again essential oil, facial blotter, a lightweight pen, tissue paper and antibacterial wipes.
 Everything stays neat and organized.”